placeholder

 Graduate Student Recruiting Events

 Graduate Equity will be at several conference events throughout the year.
-If you travel to a conference, be sure to come and find us to learn more about community at Penn State!
+If you travel to a conference, be sure to come and find us to learn more about the community at Penn State!
 If you are a current graduate student, ask how you can join us at different conference opportunities.

 Other Graduate Resources at Penn State